-28 Criminal conviction
+28. Criminal conviction

-- 28.2 A doctor convicted of any offence punishable by imprisonment is liable to disciplinary proceedings of the Medical Council, regardless of whether he is sentenced to imprisonment.
-A conviction in itself will invoke the Council's disciplinary procedure even if the offence does not involve professional misconduct.
-However, the Council may decide not to hold an inquiry where the conviction has no bearing on the doctor's practice as a registered medical practitioner. - 28.3 A particularly serious view will likely be taken in respect of offences involving dishonesty (e.g. obtaining money or goods by deception, forgery, fraud, theft), indecent behaviour or violence.
-Offences which may affect a doctor's fitness to practise (e.g. alcohol or drug related offences) will also be of particular concern to the Council.
+- 28.2 A medical practitioner convicted of any offence punishable on indictment is liable to disciplinary measures by The Bahamas Medical Council, whether he is sentenced to imprisonment or not.
+A conviction in itself will invoke the The Bahamas Medical Council's disciplinary measures even if the offence does not involve professional misconduct.
+However, The Bahamas Medical Council may decide not to hold an inquiry where the conviction has no bearing on the medical practitioner s practice as a registered medical practitioner. - 28.3 Of particular concern to The Bahamas Medical Council is offences involving dishonesty (e.g. obtaining money or goods by deception, forgery, fraud, theft), indecent behaviour or violence.
+Offences which may affect a medical practitioner's fitness to practise (e.g. alcohol or drug related offences) will also be of particular concern to the The Bahamas Medical Council.

-29 Adverse disciplinary findings by other professional bodies
+29. Adverse disciplinary findings by other professional bodies

-29.2 Adverse findings on a registered medical practitioner in disciplinary proceedings by other professional regulatory bodies in or outside Bahamas may likewise invoke the Council's disciplinary procedure.
+Adverse findings on a registered medical practitioner in disciplinary proceedings by other professional regulatory bodies in or outside The Bahamas may likewise invoke the Council's disciplinary procedure.

-30 Duty to report
+30. Duty to report